KateFord/ChallengeMVC/README.md

 # MVC Web Application Challenge

 A Visual Studio project to store Comic Books.
 It demonstrate how to use the Entity Framework in an ASP.NET MVC 5 web application project, using the Code First architecture.
-I worked on this project at The Tech Academy as part of the ASP.NET AND C# module.
+I worked on this project at The Tech Academy as part of the ASP.NET & C# module.

 ### The code includes the following: